 - Research on important economic, education, justice, law and order issues affecting Indian people, Indian nations and communities; and

-- Design of intergrated justice information systems.
+- Design of data management and information systems.

 Staff & Associates